iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 This time, the 2D positions for a single quantizer don’t define images because we need to combine the two quantizers, so we’ll just visualize everything as dots:

-{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/rvq_fmnist.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true %}
+{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/rvq_fmnist.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true loop=true %}
 <div class="caption">
   Two-level quantization by fitting a quantizer on top of the &ldquo;residuals&rdquo;, aka the errors of the first quantizer